 Step 1 — Take a Mock Test Before You Start

-Before opening the handbook, take a full mock test cold.
-Most people score 40–60% without studying.
-This is not a reason to panic — it is useful data.
+Before opening the handbook, take a full mock test without studying first.
+Most people score 40–60% at this stage.
+That score is not a problem — it is useful information about where to focus.

 A cold mock test tells you: